 Switching transformers are used in switch-mode power supplies (SMPS).
 In an SMPS, switching transformers are much smaller compared to transformers in linear power supplies.
 Linear transformers regulate output voltage via excess heat and are not efficient compared to switching transformers.
 Typical linear transformers have an efficiency of 30% to 40%.
 Switching transformers have an efficiency of 60% to 70%.

 For more information about current sense transformers or switching transformers, visit the Switching Transformer product page.

 About CET Technology

-Offering a complete line of ROHS compliant components including inductors, coils, chokes, power supplies, inductors and DC/DC converters, CET Technology opened its doors in 1987.
+Offering a complete line of ROHS compliant components including inductors, coils, chokes, power supplies, transformers, and DC/DC converters, CET Technology opened its doors in 1987.
 Since then, they have provided the global OEM market with high quality, competitively priced standard and custom magnetic devices.
 For more information visit www.CETTechnology.com.